-Our tour guide went at lengths laboring to show us the leopard which was hidden in tree branch shrubberies.
+Our tour guide went to lengths laboring to show us the leopard which was hidden in tree branch shrubberies.
 We could just see a tail hanging.

 King of the jungle, elephants

 Near to, elephants were feeding on shrubbery, reaching out with their trunks to break leaves off branches to feed in their usual peaceful way.
 They were in a group of five, likely a family.
-We could gravitate toward to take some close up shots.
+We could gravitate toward taking some close-up shots.

 This amazing safari got us into a pride of lions, seven of them, in a family, playing about at the hour when the sun was simply setting.
 The young and old alike were having a good time and did wouldn’t fret the inquisitive vacationers who were excitedly continuously taking photos.